Cyclic Defense GAN Against Speech Adversarial Attacks: Experiments

 \section{Experiments}

 This section explains the conducted experiments on three cutting-edge transcription systems, namely DeepSpeech, Kaldi, and Lingo.
-These speech-to-text models are trained on MCV \cite{MozillaCommonVoiceDataset} and LibriSpeech \cite{panayotov2015librispeech} datasets, which contain short ($\leq 6$ sec) and long ($> 6$ sec) voice recordings.
-We randomly select 15,000 English-speaking samples separately from these datasets, including different utterances from various ages and genders.
+These speech-to-text models are trained on MCV \cite{MozillaCommonVoiceDataset} and LibriSpeech \cite{panayotov2015librispeech} datasets, which contain short and long voice recordings.
+We randomly selected 15,000 English-speaking samples from these datasets, including different utterances from various ages and genders.
 We use 70\% of these samples for training the GANs and keep the remaining portion for developing adversarial attacks, as discussed in Section~\ref{sec:intro}.
-The main motivation for crafting adversarial signals only for a part of these datasets is following a common practice in attack development and analysis \cite{carlini2018audio,qin2019imperceptible,chen2020metamorph,schonherr2020imperio,yakura2018robust,esmaeilpour2020class}.
-Furthermore, the proposed defense approach does not depend on the amount of the benchmarking samples.
+The main motivation for crafting adversarial signals only for a part of these datasets follows a common practice in adversarial attack development and analysis~\cite{carlini2018audio,qin2019imperceptible,chen2020metamorph,schonherr2020imperio,yakura2018robust,esmaeilpour2020class}.
+Furthermore, the proposed defense approach does not depend on the amount of benchmarking samples.

-We converted the training speech signal into $\mathrm{sp}_{\mathrm{DWT}}$ using our modified version of the baseline wavelet explorer software \cite{waveletSoundExplorer} for training our cyclic GAN.
+We converted the training speech signal into $\mathrm{sp}_{\mathrm{DWT}}$ for training our cyclic GAN.
 We set the DWT sampling rate to 16 kHz with a frame length of 50 ms and an overlapping ratio of 0.5.
-Finally, we rescale all the spectrogram to 128$\times$128$\times$3, matching the input layers of the generator networks.
-All the training and evaluation procedures were conducted on four NVIDIA GTX-1080-Ti and two Intel Core-i7-7700 (3.6 GHz, Gen.~10) with 8$\times$11GB and 2$\times$64GB memory, respectively.
+Finally, we rescaled all the spectrogram to 128$\times$128$\times$3, matching the input layers of the generator networks.
+We also make identical assumptions for the RIR, CIR, microphone-speaker position, and room settings for all the attack algorithms, as discussed in Section~\ref{sec:intro}.
+Moreover, we assign five incorrect phrases ($\hat{\mathbf{y}}_{i}$) to the targeted and non-targeted attacks (e.g. MOOA) randomly selected from the corresponding datasets.
+Finally, we compare the performance of the defense algorithms against these attacks using seven objective metrics in three categories: two metrics for measuring the defense success rate; three metrics for evaluating the quality of the signals after running defenses; two metrics for assessing the generalizability, and stability of the generative models.